From Bullied On The Playground To Top Corporate Trainer

 Hearing “You’ve Got Between 3 to 9 Months to Live” Rocked My World

-I thought I was simply getting older, but walking up-stairs had me struggling to breath.
+I thought I was simply getting older, but walking up-stairs had me struggling to breathe.
 I was fatigued after a long day’s work.
 But, isn’t that normal?

 My chiropractor didn’t think so.
 She suggested I get an EKG and so I did.
 One test led to another and before I knew it, I was being rolled into a giant white donut looking machine for a nuclear stress test.